 By now we’ve taken a look at each of our VoIP service providers – Nextiva, Grasshopper, 8x8, and Vonage.
 We’ve examined the reliability of their service, available features, user reviews, and customer support.
-And in our research, we found a clear front-runner for all around best phone system for startups.
+And in our research, we found a clear front-runner for an all-around best phone system for startups.

 Nextiva really blew away the competition when it came to customer support.
 Their promise to provide amazing service is notable, but the hundreds (maybe thousands) of positive customer reviews backing up their claim is what really impressed us.

 Suffering little to no downtime, Nextiva also led the pack in reliability.
-Their cloud-based technology is supported with redundancy plans, so customers are never left without service.
+Their cloud-based technology is supported by redundancy plans, so customers who choose their cloud phone system are never left without service.

 While many of the service providers on our list have agents and reps around the world, Nextiva boasts a 100% in-house team.
-Their customer care and technical support agents are all on-shore, fully trained, and excited to give outstanding service.
+Their customer care and technical support agents are all very well trained and excited to give outstanding service.

-Nextiva offers a various service packages with a ton of useful add-ons.
+Nextiva offers various service packages with plenty of useful add-ons.
 Even better, customers can try Nextiva out absolutely free for 30-days.
 We think this says a lot about their confidence and reliability.